 For the Car or Airplane:

-Our family rule is before lunch no electronics… they can work on homework, color, look out the window, request a book on tape for the whole car to listen to.
+Our family rule is no electronics before lunch… they can work on homework, color, look out the window, request a book on tape for the whole car to listen to, that sort of thing.
+Not for everyone, but it works for us on longer trips!

-- Journal book (the teachers like this cause they write everyday and then can share what they did)
+- Journal book (the teachers like this because they write everyday and then can share what they did)

 - Coloring Books and crayons (no-mess coloring books are great for littles)